voidlizard/hbs2/README.md

 It is a middleware for implementing distributed applications that shares data.
 Like a distributed git, for example.
-(What? git is already distributed and...
-No, it is not.
+(What? git is already distributed and… No, it is not.
 Not really).

 The idea of extracting the minimal sufficent set of primitives for distributed applications and APIs and let the side applications do the rest.

-This is not a "blockchain", but heavily uses the approaches that "blockchains" brought to the world.
+This is not a “blockchain”, but heavily uses the approaches that “blockchains” brought to the world.

 Using this solution you may treat application data as local.
 HBS2 will syncronize all the data along the crowd of peers.
-The apps don't need to bother where the other peers are located, where the hosts, ssh keys on thouse hosts, auth tokens on thouse hosts, etc. They only need to know the references and (optionally) have signing/encryption keys that are
+The apps don’t need to bother where the other peers are located, where the hosts, ssh keys on thouse hosts, auth tokens on thouse hosts, etc. They only need to know the references and (optionally) have signing/encryption keys that are